 ‘Australia in the World’ is an exciting new cross-disciplinary undergraduate minor in the Faculty of Arts offered by the National Centre for Australian Studies featuring field trips and ‘hands on’ experiential learning to enrich your understanding of Australia in its regional and global context.

-In addition to semester length 6 point units, Australia in the World offers 3 intensive 12 point field study subjects available at to second and third year students and completed over a much shorter period.
+In addition to semester-length 6-point units, Australia in the World offers three intensive 12-point field study subjects available to second and third year students and completed over a much shorter period.
 These are:

 Understanding Australia’s relationship with Asia is more important than ever as we enter the Asian Century.
 This unique unit looks at Australian-Asian contacts from both sides, starting in Australia before taking students on a study tour to Asia.
 Students cover a wide conceptual, temporal and geographical terrain, exploring the nature of cross-cultural contact at political and diplomatic, economic and trade, as well as cultural and personal levels.
 The unit identifies enduring themes that influence Australian-Asian relations, and looks to future developments that will affect all Australians in the Asian Century.

-Additionally, students can experience the historic Rocks region of Sydney, and visit the Australian Outback, including the mining outpost Broken Hill and the Indigenous heritage of Lake Mungo National Park through the 6 point unit, Exploring Contemporary Australia ATS1259, offered in both conventional and intensive mode.
+Additionally, students can experience the historic Rocks region of Sydney, and visit the Australian Outback, including the mining outpost Broken Hill and the Indigenous heritage of Lake Mungo National Park through the 6-point unit, ATS1259 Exploring Contemporary Australia, offered in both conventional and intensive mode.

 What students have said about our field study programs:

 “A remarkable experience, both on an educational and personal experience.
 I will never forget Gallipoli.” – Catherine Tiernan, History and Theatre Major